 The combination of an active emergency service with 2,700 annual surgical visits, a community-based practice and a wide tertiary referral base ensures a broad range of cases.
 Additionally, with over faculty on staff, residents receive excellent training in a wide variety of surgical procedures.

 Lahey Hospital & Medical Center is located in Burlington, Massachusetts, approximately 15 miles north of Boston.

 The first year (PGY1) rotations include general surgery, colorectal surgery and vascular surgery.
 The second year (PGY2) rotations include seven months of urology and three months in the SICU, as well as continued exposure to general surgery.

-The subsequent three clinical years are vertically integrated to mandate the assumption of responsibility for patient care.
+The subsequent three clinical years (PGY4, 5 and 6) are vertically integrated to mandate the assumption of responsibility for patient care.
 During this time, residents become more conversant with the physiology and pathophysiology underlying urologic disease.

 Education is an integral part of the Lahey Hospital & Medical Center experience.
 There are at least 50 regularly scheduled conferences a month, sponsored by both the medical and surgical divisions.
 These include Uroradiology Mortality and Morbidity, Urologic Basic Science, Journal Club, GU Tumor Board, Surgical Grand Rounds, Indications and Campbell’s Club.

 Excellent reading and research resources are available for the resident in the Richard B. Cattell Memorial Library, which has 1,500 textbooks, 180 journal titles and 12,000 bound journal volumes.
 Additionally, all residents have access to Tufts University including online resources (i.e., PubMed, full textbooks), computer labs, and recreational complexes (i.e., fitness center).